 The Issue of Vulnerability

-Hacking, data breaches and other forms of cyberattacks represent a very real threat to modern businesses.
+Hacking, data breaches and other forms of cyberattacks represent a very real threat to modern businesses and overall IoT security.
 It's estimated that a typical cyberattack will cost a business somewhere around $1.7 million.
 This includes lost services, tech support costs, lost efficiency, IT damage and operations costs.
 This is remarkably significant, and it extends far beyond where you might expect to look.

 Going back to the notion of the "Internet of Things" and the "smart home," many businesses are overlooking the significant vulnerability of their IoT devices.
 There are an estimated 8 DDoS (distributed denial of service) attacks per day and the number of unsecured IoT devices are increasing exponentially.
 Indeed, DDoS attacks increased 91% in 2017 and a large part of this is attributed to the rise of IoT.